Writing

 Section Styles full-width

 A LIFE BASED LOOSELY ON REALITY is a journey.
-It’s a growing archive of personal essays and audio/video interviews with humans of all kinds hosted by me, Vanessa Meyer.
+It’s a growing archive of personal essays and audio/video interviews with humans of all kinds.
 The goal of this publication is to be real with each other and as I have learned, that starts with me being real with myself, so in the end - it’s a lot of realness.
-Come on, what are you waiting for?
+Won’t you join me?

 Let’s face reality together - loosely!